Posted on April 24, 2026

 Coppage and Cox-Shreffler at the Undergraduate Research Expo.

-Mallory Cox-Shreffler and Aminah Coppage are prime examples of how Wagoner’s efforts have brought a diversity of programs onboard in pollinator education.
+Mallory Cox-Shreffler and Aminah Coppage are prime examples of how Wagoner’s efforts have brought a diversity of programs into pollinator education.
 These two art majors made a bee fountain for the College of Visual and Performing Arts’ (CVPA) pollination garden, which was started by UNCG Faculty Lecturer Tara Webb.
 Cox-Shreffler says she learned about Bee Campus through the garden.

 UNCG student Aminah Coppage holds a potted plant.